 St. Joseph's Health Care, London incurs non-operating costs to achieve the directives of the HSRC.
-Related funding is received to partially offset these costs from the Ministry/LHIN and other third parties including Veterans Affairs Canada in the current fiscal year due to restructuring required in response to the declining Veteran population.
-Total funding received for 2011 is \$5,488 (2010, \$1,899) of which \$4,100 is from the Ministry in support of acute care restructuring (2010, \$1,750).
+Related funding is received to partially offset these costs from the Ministry/LHIN and other third parties including Veterans Affairs Canada.
+Total funding received for 2012 is nil \$ (2011, \$5,488).